Q: what is Information Harvesting and why is it such a problem for Google?

 A: Google is all about providing a better search service.
 Google’s core business is search, and in a way still is.
 When an advertiser is promoting a website that is not providing such a good service to the visitors, Google in a way is providing poor search results.
 Therefore, low-quality websites damage Google’s reputation and potentially hurt their business.

 As a result, Google has decided to stop websites with no value to the visitors to appear in their paid search results.
 Since Google believes that Information harvesting is not providing much value to the visitors (and even might be harmful to them), they have decided to block websites that engage in such activity.

 Q: Are there any legit ways left for me to collect personal data from my visitors?

 A: Yes, there are some left, but it requires you to create a completely different operation.

-It is up to you and it depends on your visitors reaction and the niche to decide what is “real value”.
+It is up to you and it depends on your visitor’s reaction and the niche to decide what is “real value”.
 However, always keep in mind that trying to trick Google will most likely result in a ban for you, so be advised to act honestly with both Google and your visitors.
-If you think that “this is a gray area, i might just succeed with that”, you better avoid from trying it at all.
-Have respect to your visitors and take Google guidelines very seriously, it might save you from a lot of trouble one day.
+If you think that “this is a gray area, I might just succeed with that”, you better avoid from trying it at all.
+Have respect to the visitors and take Google guidelines very seriously, it might save you from a lot of trouble one day.